The best graphics cards for PC gaming

 Best $500 graphics card

-Up here in the “firmly enthusiast” $500-ish territory you’ve got three options: Nvidia’s $450 GeForce GTX 1070 Ti, the $500 GeForce GTX 1080 and AMD’s $500 Radeon RX Vega 64.
-As with Vega 56, the Radeon card has suffered from severe pricing inflation and availability woes since its August 2017 launch, and we can’t recommend the Vega 64 at its current pricing.
+Up here in the “firmly enthusiast” $500-ish territory you’ve got four options: Nvidia’s $450 GeForce GTX 1070 Ti, the $500 GeForce GTX 1080, the $500 GeForce RTX 2070, and AMD’s $500 Radeon RX Vega 64.
+As with Vega 56, the Radeon card has suffered from severe pricing inflation and availability woes since its August 2017 launch, and we can’t recommend the Vega 64 at its current pricing unless you find a deal that brings it down to MSRP.

-These graphics cards push a 144Hz 1440p monitor damned well in many games, or inch ever-closer to 60 fps at 4K resolution, especially if you pair them with a G-Sync monitor like the luscious, $850 ASUS ROG Swift PG27AQ (though it costs more than the graphics cards themselves).
-Though the duo can’t quite achieve that gold standard in every game at 4K resolution, it comes close in most of them, and 60 fps is often achievable with a few graphics tweaks.
+These graphics cards push a 144Hz 1440p monitor damned well in many games, or inch ever-closer to 60fps at 4K resolution, especially if you pair them with a G-Sync monitor like the luscious, $850 ASUS ROG Swift PG27AQ (though it costs more than the graphics cards themselves).
+Our pick for the best of the bunch, the GeForce RTX 2070, actually flirts with or surpasses 60fps at 4K in many of the games we’ve tested thanks to its enhanced performance, and bumping in-game graphics settings from Ultra down to High should send the card’s frame rates soaring past the mark.

-The $450 GeForce GTX 1070 Ti serves as a spoiler for the GTX 1080 if you’re willing to roll up your sleeves and overclock the card.
+The $450 GeForce GTX 1070 Ti serves as a sneaky stunner if you’re willing to roll up your sleeves and overclock the card.
 Its GPU just barely lags behind the GTX 1080’s in raw hardware, and Nvidia actually restricts third-party board vendors from factory overclocking custom GTX 1070 Ti cards to keep those from overtaking the bigger brother.
-Silicon lottery willing, you can manually overclock a GTX 1070 Ti to meet or exceed a basic GTX 1080 in performance, especially if you spring for a customized version like the $450 EVGA GTX 1070 Ti FTW2—though customized GTX 1070 Ti cards fall awfully close to the cost of entry level GTX 1080s, too.
+Silicon lottery willing, you can manually overclock a GTX 1070 Ti to meet or exceed a basic GTX 1080 in performance, especially if you spring for a customized version like the $420 EVGA GTX 1070 Ti FTW.
 Out of the box, the GTX 1070 Ti often offers performance slightly better than the $400 Vega 56, but a bit slower than the GTX 1080.

 Best 4K graphics card at 60Hz